bavc/avaa/preservation_glossary.md

 **Noise** Any unwanted [signal](#sign) present in the total signal.

-**Nondrop Frame Time Code** ([NTSC](#ntsc)) [SMPTE](#smpt) time code format that continiously counts a full 30 [frames](#frame) per second.
+**Nondrop Frame Time Code** ([NTSC](#ntsc)) [SMPTE](#smpt) time code format that continuously counts a full 30 [frames](#frame) per second.
 Because NTSC video does not operate at exactly 30 frames per second, nondrop frame time code will count 108 more frames in one hour than actually occur in the NTSC video in one hour.
 The result is incorrect synchronization of time code with clock time.
 Drop frame time code solves this problem by skipping or dropping 2 frame numbers per minute, except at the tens of the minute count.

 **Noninterlaced** The process of scanning whereby every line in the picture is scanned during the vertical sweep.
 See [interlaced](#inte).